tylerm007/AzureMarketService/README.md

-# Espresso LogicAzure API Service
+# Espresso Logic Azure API Service

 ##Key Use Case for Cloud, Mobile
 Virtually all organizations are looking to leverage cloud / mobile technologies, to promote internal efficiency and external access.
 These require efficient networked data access to multiple databases, with enforcement of your business policy for logic and security.